ADGEfficiency/dsr-rl/PITCHME.md

 $$\nabla\_{\theta} \mathbf{E}[G\_t] = \mathbf{E}[\nabla\_{\theta} \log \pi(a|s) \cdot G\_t]$$

-The gradient of our return = expectation of the gradient of the policy * the return
+` gradient of return = expectation of the gradient of the policy * return`

-The key here is that the RHS is an expectation.
-We can estimate it by sampling
+The RHS is an expectation - we can estimate it by sampling

-The expectation is made up of thing we can sample
+The expectation is made up of things we can sample from
 - we can sample from our policy
 - we can sample the return (from experience)